CivicActions/nebula/README.md

 # Nebula

-## NOTE: Third-party FOSS brought into this Repo and their licenses are listed at the end of the LICENSE.md file.

 URL to our product: TBD

 This is our application to 18F's Agile BPA RFQ.
 However, it is all freely sharable, and we aim to make a product truly valuable.
 Feel free to fork this code.

+## Licence

+For licence details, including licences of third-party free and open source software incorporated into this repository please see the LICENSE.md file.

 ## Development environment setup